Planning Your Wedding

 It is possible to do them after the ceremony, but be for-warned that gathering everyone afterwards when it is time to be social is always difficult and often a very time consuming task, creating stress for those involved.

 Inform all family members who will be on the portrait list that they will be needed for portraits before or after the ceremony!

-- Immediate Family (parents, siblings, grandparents)… 20 minutes
+- Immediate Family (parents, siblings, grandparents)… 15-20 minutes

-- Wedding Party… 15 minutes
+- Wedding Party… 10-15 minutes

 If you have not yet received your portrait-list template, it will be sent to you in your questionnaire that is to be filled out before our pre-wedding phone conversation that will take place one month before the wedding.
 I recommend keeping this list short as smiling at the camera with several different groups and individuals’ can feel overwhelming and also results in people wandering off for drinks, etc., while they are waiting, resulting in it taking longer than planned.

-Bride + Groom… 20 minutes before or after ceremony
+- Bride + Groom… 20-30 minutes before (or after) ceremony

-Bride + Groom… 15-20 minutes at sunset
+- Bride + Groom… 10-20 minutes at sunset

 Another option is to plan your ceremony later in the day, so that the light is nicer, closer to sunset.
-Just be sure to leave enough time for any delays, as well as couple portraits around sunset!
-If your ceremony is later in the day, closer to sunset, we will merge the bride & groom portraits into one, resulting in bride & groom portraits being 30 minutes total at sunset.
+Just be sure to leave enough time for any delays, as well as your bride and groom portraits at least 30 minutes before sunset.

 The most important thing to ensure we get great photos is trust.
 If you trust me to create the photos you’ll love, I’ll be able to do my thing and guide and direct you well.
 It’s all about collaboration and trust!